My mom has given her boyfriend a life estate in her house. When she dies, what rights do we have once we inherit the house? W...Read more

 5 Rights That Trust Beneficiaries Have

-As a trust beneficiary, you may feel like you are at the mercy of the trustee, but depending on the type of trust, trust beneficiaries may have rights to ensure the trust is properly managed.
+As a trust beneficiary, you may feel that you are at the mercy of the trustee, but depending on the type of trust, beneficiaries may have rights to ensure the trust is properly managed.

 A trust is a legal arrangement through which one person, called a "settlor" or "grantor," gives assets to another person (or an institution, such as a bank or law firm), called a "trustee."
 The trustee holds legal title to the assets for another person, called a "beneficiary."
 The rights of a trust beneficiary depend on the type of trust and the type of beneficiary.